How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 With rich gastronomy, perfect for the cold winter temperatures, indulging in Bucharest’s best restaurants can be a great idea.

 Hang out at the same places where locals go and forget about the menu: ask for the day’s dish and enjoy discovering new flavors.
-If you’re unsure what to try in Bucharest, ask for mici, probably the most beloved dish in town.
+If you’re unsure what to try in Bucharest, ask for mici, which is probably the most beloved dish in town.
 These are small skinless sausages served with mustard and cold beer.

 Spend time in small bars and taverns; it will be perfect for keeping you warm if the snow or rain surprises you while walking around the city.
 However, if you want a complete idea about what the Romanians eat, head to the markets and look around to find new products you may have never seen.